 Discuss Your Phoenix DUI Case with Former Judge and Certified Criminal Law Specialist Mark Weingart

 Are you facing a DUI charge in Phoenix?
-If so, we encourage you to contact our DUI defense attorney promptly to arrange a free, no-obligation consultation with the former judge and certified criminal law specialist Mark Weingart.
+If so, we encourage you to promptly contact our DUI defense attorney to promptly arrange a free, no-obligation consultation with the former judge and certified criminal law specialist Mark Weingart.
 To discuss your DUI defense in confidence, call 480-405-7922 or request a callback online now.